Transgender & Gender-Diverse Resources

 Gender Inclusive Housing (GIH) was established in 2012 with the explicit goal of helping transgender, gender-variant, and questioning students experience a greater sense of safety and belonging while living on campus.
 GIH provides a supportive and inclusive living environment where a student can room with any other student regardless of sex, gender, gender identity/expression, or sexual orientation.
 The intended purpose of the program is to provide a living option for students who do not feel comfortable in gender-binary housing options.
 Priority is given to transgender and gender-variant students.
 GIH rooms are clustered together as micro-communities within the larger hall community.

-More information regarding locations, the application process, and roommate selection can be found through the Office of Housing and Residence Life.
+More information regarding locations, the application process, and roommate selection can be found through Campus Living.

 Gender-Inclusive Restroom Map Accordion Closed